-And I wrote it to reinforce this simple truth; there is nothing evil about Minnesota feminism.
-Feminism is a simple ethic reminding us that women and men are equal; that women are people, fully human.
+I wrote my play to reinforce this simple truth; there is nothing evil about Minnesota feminism.
+Feminism is only this - the radical concept that women and men are equal.

-When I began my seminary career I was a traditional woman-of-faith; a dyed-in-the-wool good girl, convinced that God wanted me in His service to His people.
-I'd never encountered a woman pastor.
+When I began my seminary career I convinced that God wanted me in His service to His people.
+(Capital letters intentional!)

 I expected to be educated like a man in ministry.
-Seminary shocked me.
-The sexism I experienced changed me forever.
-I wasn't alone, however.
-In that cloistered place I found other women who saw the world as I did.
+The sexism and harassment I experienced at seminary changed me forever.
+I wasn't alone, however - and God Girl is the story of the women I met at seminary.

-Together, we "outed" faculty who withheld grades when we refused them sex.
+Together, we "outed" faculty who withheld grades when we wouldn't date them.
 We stormed "male only" dining clubs; broke into elite "sherry hour" salons denied access by women.

-No one called us "chick," or "babe."
-We insisted the seminary treat African American, gays and lesbians with fairness and dignity.
+In those days, no one dared to called us "chicks," "babes," "gals" or "ladies."
+Words were important to us - and we insisted the seminary treat women, African Americans, gays and lesbians with fairness and dignity.
 We were feminists then, and we're feminists today.